yash-dk/TorToolkit-Telegram/readme.md

 [![Deploy](https://telegra.ph/file/e7d224c45cf1d106a28fa.png)](https://telegra.ph/Heroku-TorToolkit-01-18)

 According to me this platform provides resources which are enough for a genuine user and by default prevents Abuse:
-Click to see video guide.
+Click to see video guide to see how to deploy.
+Web is not yet available but soon will be available on zeet.

 [![Deploy](https://telegra.ph/file/a81a05cc874e8636ddb86.png)](https://youtu.be/WWi9JWDzXSw)